Skip to main content

 4. Click Copy.
 When the window closes, the transfer is complete.

-5. To check the result of the transfer, go to the section DNSDomain zones.
+5. To check the result of the migration, click Products in the top menu and select DNS hosting.

 6. Make sure you are in the project to which you migrated the data.